 Kenmore is a medium-sized village located in the state of New York.
 With a population of 15,160 people and four constituent neighborhoods, Kenmore is the 126th largest community in New York.
-Kenmore has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Kenmore has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-The overall education level of Kenmore citizens is substantially higher than the typical US community, as 33.48% of adults in Kenmore have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Kenmore citizens is substantially higher than the typical US community, as 33.56% of adults in Kenmore have at least a bachelor's degree.

 The people who call Kenmore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kenmore residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Kenmore include German, Irish, Polish, and English.

 The most common language spoken in Kenmore is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.